lakhansamani/helm-charts/README.md

-# appbaseio-helm
+# helm-charts

-Helm chart for appbase.io, an API gateway for a supercharged Elasticsearch experience
+Helm charts for appbase.io, an API gateway for a supercharged Elasticsearch experience.